jackkershaw/my-coding-progress/Coding journey so far.md

  - 11th March: finished balance sheet project in responsive web design, done picasso one up to step 54.
  - 13th March: finished picasso and got up to step 32 on piano
  - 14th March: finished piano, and did the technical documentation page on freecodecamp.
 Learnt how to do nav bar, clicking to id with href and basic media queries :)
  - 31st March: Back to it, bit rusty after a break, need to get back to an hour a day.
-Working on City Skyline CSS, finished
+Working on City Skyline CSS, finished. up to step 8 on magazine.
- - Next: see todoist FAC Projects
+ - 1 April: Working on Freecodecamp magazine from step 8,  and did the CSS Grid game [here](https://cssgridgarden.com/) Next: see todoist FAC Projects

 See notes so far:
 - [[HTML notes]]